 An extremely sore throat could be an indicator of Lyme disease.
 “When Lyme patients start out with a sore throat, it’s usually a very intense sore throat and often out of proportion to what a doctor would…expect to see for that level of sore throat,” says Pat Smith, president of the Lyme Disease Association.
 Check out these natural sore throat remedies.

 It’s hard to filter out sounds

-The sense of hearing can become hyperactive in some Lyme cases, making it hard to focus on one conversation in a crowded room, and noises that a typical person wouldn’t pay attention to might seem suddenly unbearable.
-“I’ve heard patients who report they’re in their bedroom but can hear a faucet dripping in the kitchen half a house away,” Liegner says.
+Your hearing can become hyperactive with Lyme, making it hard to focus on one conversation in a crowded room, and noises that a typical person wouldn’t pay attention to might seem suddenly unbearable.
+“I’ve heard patients who report they’re in their bedroom but can hear a faucet dripping in the kitchen half a house away,” Dr. Liegner says.
 “That’s very disturbing to them.”
-Find out how to avoid tick-borne diseases when you’re outside.
+(Find out how to avoid tick-borne diseases when you’re outside.)

 Your feet hurt

-If you haven’t had a long day walking around or injured your foot, yet your feet hurt for no obvious reason, Lyme might be behind your pain.
-Patients might not notice the soreness throughout the day, but they feel the jolt when they stand up after getting out of bed, says Daniel Cameron, MD, MPH, a Lyme disease expert.
+If your feet hurt for no obvious reason, Lyme might be behind your pain.
+Patients might not notice the soreness throughout the day, but they feel the jolt when they stand up after getting out of bed, says Daniel Cameron, MD, a Lyme disease expert in Mt.
+Kisco, New York.
 “They’re not really seeing anything by X-ray or exam, but it hurts when they stand on their feet,” he says.
 Find out which other types of joint pain are a sign of something serious.

 Your heartbeat is slow